 In 2016 and 2017, through community partner sponsorships, including Greenwich Biosciences, CNF conducted parallel surveys of families and health care providers that revealed a substantial communication disconnect.

 “A majority of families wanted to discuss their child’s risk of SUDEP with their pediatric neurologists, but instead were more likely to go to a peer or the internet.
-We learned that historically, providers were less willing to discuss these topics due to their worry of causing increased anxiety for the caregiver,” said Amy Brin Miller, CNF Executive Director.
+We learned that historically, providers were less willing to discuss these topics due to their worry of causing increased anxiety for the caregiver,” said Amy Brin, CNF Executive Director/CEO.
 “Clearly, these were missed opportunities.”

 Simultaneously, internal conversations led Greenwich Biosciences to seek collaboration with organizations to improve dialogue around difficult, but important, topics in pediatric epilepsy, such as the risk of SUDEP, said Justin Gover, Greenwich Biosciences CEO.

-“CNF sees this innovative collaboration as a strategy aimed at improving this practice in our community, while empowering the essential family-professional partnership,” Miller added.
+“CNF sees this innovative collaboration as a strategy aimed at improving this practice in our community, while empowering the essential family-professional partnership,” Brin added.